This is a new Beta development release, incorporating new

 References: See also Bug #42765.

-into which no data had yet been imported) and having an empty
+--initial, and into which no data had yet been imported) and having an empty backup directory, executing

-a user-specified backup ID caused the data nodes to crash.
+START BACKUPwith a user-specified backup ID caused the data nodes to crash.
+(Bug #41031)

 In some cases,

-ONLINE TABLE ...
-REORGANIZE PARTITION from working on
+ALTER ONLINE TABLE ...
+REORGANIZE PARTITIONfrom working on Disk Data tables.
+(Bug #42549)

 Disk Data: Creating a Disk Data tablespace with a very large extent size caused the data nodes to fail.
 The issue was observed when using extent sizes of 100 MB and larger.
 (Bug #39096)